What’s in My Embarkation Day Carry-on Bag:?

 Cabin Prep Kit

 A small zipper bag is full of my stateroom cabin MUST-HAVES.
 Check out the details in this article for how I prepare our stateroom cabin for a great week.
+These essentials include my disinfectant wipes, magnetic hooks and other important items to help us settle into our cabin.

 What are your must-haves for your cruise embarkation day?
-Comment Below.

 Free Printable Version For Subscribers – Cruise Embarkation Day Bag